Last Updated: April 27, 2017

 Turn has further committed to refer unresolved privacy complaints under the EU-U.S. and the Swiss-U.S. Privacy Shield Principles to the BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.

 Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.

 Visit this page periodically to stay aware of any changes to these privacy guidelines, which Turn may update from time to time.
 If Turn modifies these guidelines, Turn will make the revised privacy guidelines available through turn.com and indicate the date of the latest revision.

 Networking Advertising Initiative

 The Network Advertising Initiative (NAI) is a coalition of online advertising companies committed to complying with self-regulatory standards that establish responsible business and data management practices.
 Turn is a participating member of NAI and is compliant with NAI self-regulatory principles.
-The NAI offers a tool to express a preference to opt-out of the receipt of tailored advertising, available here.
+The NAI offers a tool to express a preference to opt-out of the receipt of tailored advertising and allows you to see whether non-HTTP cookie technologies are enabled for your current browser available here.